lxsang/ROS-packages/inria_demo/README.md

 # make sure that the desktop and the rapberry Pi are on the same wifi network
 ssh ubuntu@ubiquityrobot
 # password is ubuntu
-# the launch the minimal mapping stack from the rasberry pi
+# then launch the minimal mapping stack from the rasberry pi
 roslaunch inria_demo minimal_mapping.launch
 ```